dagster-io/dagster/RELEASING.md

 7. Check that the ReadTheDocs build was successful at [https://readthedocs.org/projects/dagster/builds/](https://readthedocs.org/projects/dagster/builds/).

 8. Publish the new version to PyPI.
+If something goes wrong during this stage, you will probably have to roll forwards to a new release, since there is no way to delete files from PyPI.

         python bin/publish.py publish